TripalCultivate/docs/_docs/curation/germplasm-data.md

 The functionality in Germplasm Collections provides a way to curate germplasm that has a shared purpose for research.
 This can look like a diversity panel to test the performance of various germplasm in a particular environment, or a population derived from a single cross, such as a recombinant inbred line (RIL) population.
 The germplasm collection is then linked to a project in the database.
 A single germplasm can be curated into multiple collections, and a collection can be linked to multiple projects and vice versa.

 ## [Data Storage Model](germplasm-data/data-storage-model)
+This section focusses on how germplasm data is stored at the database level.
+Data curators may find this information helpful when checking what connections between data are being made or if something needs to be modified at the database level.